cmanningvt/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to use an existing network architecture and adapt it to the project requirements.

 My first step was to use a convolution neural network model similar to the nVIDIA network.
 I thought this model might be appropriate because it was designed for calculating steering angle from image data.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+It was also 'pinballing' around the road (i.e. swerving side to side slowly but stil staying on the driving track).
+This implied that the model was over fitting.
 So I reduced the number of epochs to find a good point of stability.

 ![alt text][image2]